-Stage 3 allows a total of 13.2 million square feet of commercial development, of which 11.4 million square feet will have been built in Stages 1 and 2.
-After all the prerequisites required before Stage 3 have been met, development above 11.4 million square feet can proceed, including an additional 1.8 million square feet of new development, up to a total of 13.2 million square feet.
+Stage 3 allows a total of 15.7 million square feet of commercial development and 9,000 dwelling units, of which 13.4 million square feet of commercial development and 7,300 dwelling units may have been built in Stages 1 and 2.
+After all the prerequisites required before Stage 3 have been met, development above 13.4 million square feet can proceed, including an additional 2.3 million square feet of new development, up to a total of 15.7 million square feet.
+Stage 3 allows 1,200 additional residential dwelling units.